Midwestern-Interactive/tech-challenge/README.md

 Will return an array of JSON objects containing a unique title and description for each section of the design.

+Images are not provided from the API, please hardcode the urls for these.

 **Example Response**
 ```json
 {